-Walden, Harkin Aerial, and the Friends of the Bay applied for and received a grant from the Nassau County Soil and Water Conservation District to use drones to help the client improve water quality in the Cold Spring Harbor Subwatershed by mapping water infrastructure, detecting and locating possible illicit discharges in stormwater systems (MS4) and identifying previously unknown sources of discharge.
+Walden, Harkin Aerial, and the Friends of the Bay applied for and received a grant from the Nassau County Soil and Water Conservation District to use drones to help the client improve water quality in several local bodies of water by mapping water infrastructure, detecting and locating possible illicit discharges in stormwater systems (MS4) and identifying previously unknown sources of discharge.
 The client, the Oyster Bay Cold Spring Harbor Protection Committee, was interested in using drones to detect illicit discharges, but their efforts were hampered by funding issues.
 The client approached our team to see if we were interested in pursuing grant funding for this work.
 Walden, Harkin Aerial, and the Friends of the Bay applied for a grant to provide funding for the project and were awarded the funds.

 Efficiently identifying heat differentials in the soil using aerial thermal imaging technology can pinpoint suspect illicit discharges, failing onsite wastewater treatment systems and other pollution sources, which can then be inspected and abated by local municipalities.
-Walden engineers reviewed drone footage and prepared reports on detected discharges and other relevant environmental conditions determined by the field work, analysis and field follow-up.
+Walden engineers reviewed drone footage and prepared reports on detected discharges and other relevant environmental conditions determined by the fieldwork, analysis, and field follow-up.
 Walden and Harkin Aerial have completed several MS4 studies to find illicit discharges using this innovative method.

 Advanced imaging and processing technologies were used to produce over 13,000 images to investigate surface water quality by using thermal measures to detect relative differences in water temperatures.
 The use of drones provided the advantage for recognizing Points of Interest (POI) throughout the area of the watersheds.
 The Project was an opportunity to investigate the vulnerable coastal and inland areas for illicit discharges.
 There were POIs that were identified in the images, giving the communities the locations to follow up on potential pathways of discharge.